IRS Forms

 • School EIN, needed on Form 8863 for the American Opportunity Credit.

 Many taxpayers take the standard deduction.
 If you itemize, bring documentation for medical expenses, mortgage interest, charitable gifts, and state and local taxes.
-For 2024 returns filed in 2025, the combined deduction for state and local income or sales tax plus property tax was limited to 10,000 in total, or 5,000 if married filing separately.
+For 2025 returns filed in 2026, the combined deduction for state and local income or sales tax plus property tax is limited to $10,000 in total, or $5,000 if married filing separately.
 If you claim sales tax, you can use the IRS Sales Tax Deduction Calculator to support your worksheet.

 • Medical and dental, bring totals and invoices for unreimbursed expenses.
 Only amounts above 7.5 percent of AGI can count.